au-ts/libvmm/examples/virtio/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Using virtIO with multiple Linux guests
+# Using multiple virtIO devices with a Linux guest

 This example shows off the virtIO support that libvmm provides using the [seL4 Device Driver Framework](https://github.com/au-ts/sddf) to talk to the